 Maud a.k.a.
 The Granny in the Woods

-The Granny is a classic character from Little Red Riding Hood, but Maud is a bit more Shrek than Brothers Grimm as she is the dame of our panto.
+The Granny is a classic character from Little Red Riding Hood, but Maud is much more than a wolf's dinner.
+She fights side-by-side with Little Red against a greedy villainess, inspires the whole forest with her letters to the editor, and is the dame of this panto!
 What’s a dame, you ask?
-In basic terms, the dame is the beloved matriarch of any panto, and is always a drag role.
-Think Robin Williams in Mrs. Doubtfire!
+In basic terms, the dame is the beloved matriarch of any panto, and is always a drag role – think Robin Williams in Mrs. Doubtfire.

 Unlike Maud and Amelia, Lady Nottingham doesn’t have a direct fairytale counterpart.
 She’s the villain of our story and is a sort of combination between Prince John from Disney’s cartoon Robin Hood and Cersei Lannister from Game of Thrones.